m6code/web_dev_nanodegree_udacity/Udacity Web Dev Nanodegree.md

 * git reset --hard HEAD~1: Deletes changes
 * git reset --soft HEAD~1: reset changes to the stagging area
 * git reset --hard HEAD~1: reset changes to the working area

+### Github and How to Collaborate on a VCS Project
+Before rebasing create a branch of the master

+rebasing squash / combine commits into one
+###### Unfamiliar Commands
+* git remote add origin "repoURL" : to add remote origin
+* git push -u origin master : push to the master branch on the remote
+* git rebase -i HEAD~3 : squash 3 commit into one